Skip to main content

 Enable Cross-Origin Resource Sharing (CORS)

-By default, a website only allows requests that come from the same origin (domain).
+By default, a website only allows requests that come from the same origin (scheme, host/domain, and port).
 If you host a website yourself and you want to allow requests from another origin, you can use Cross-Origin Resource Sharing.

 This concept also applies to previewing websites for another domain in the Universal GUI.
 This is only possible if the request is allowed in the configuration of the website you want to preview.